BJSmithIEEE/elmedia0/README.md

 1. **Type** (`iso`|`usb`) - ***BIOS/uEFI Bootable ISO***9660 Yellow Book image (`iso`) or native ***uEFI Bootable USB VFAT***-formatted (recommend FAT32 up to 128GiB/133GB) media (`usb`) -- 3.x for speed, 2.0 for older uEFI boot compatibility
 2. **Destination** (*dst_dir*) - the ***directory*** to build/output the ISO file (2x run-time storage is required, temporary and final ISO) or the ***mount*** where the USB media is already [auto-]mounted (it will read the USB label)
-3. **Source** (*src_iso_mnt*) - the ***mount*** (including on loopback) where the bootable Enterprise Linux ISO media is located, or the ***directory*** where its contents have been copied to
+3. **Source** (*src_iso_mnt*) - the ***mount*** (including on loopback) where the bootable Enterprise Linux ISO media is located, or the ***directory*** where its contents have been copied

 Optionally, an ISO or USB label may be passed as the fourth argument, but the USB label for the VFAT file system must match.
 The script does read the existing label, so it usually does **not** need to be passed.
 Unfortunately, at this time, the script does not support changing the USB VFAT label in many environemnts (it can read, but not change).
-A matching label, to the ISO or USB VFAT file system label, is required for the Boot Mneu to work.
+A matching label, to the ISO or USB VFAT file system label, is required for the Boot Menu to work.

 > **IMPORTANT:**  `mkelmedia.sh` has only been tested under GNU/Linux, various MinSys/MinGW solutions (e.g., Git Shell), various Cygwin solutions (e.g., MobaXterm, with added packages), and may or may not work under some WSL2 distributions and/or Powershell.